 While anger isn’t a bad emotion per se, as parents it leaves us unsure of how to handle it.
-Often we land up trying to make the anger go away, when really what we need to do is to ensure that the child learns to process the feelings and channelize it constructively.
-Here are some do’s and don’ts that will help you in your parenting journey:
+Often we land up trying to make the anger go away, when really what we need to do is to ensure that the child learns to process the feelings and channelize them constructively.
+Here are some suggestions from top play schools and do’s and don’ts that will help you in your parenting journey:

 Do validate the child’s feelings

 What is most important for you to establish is that the feelings of anger are fine, however, the actions of lashing out aren’t.
 If you land up invalidating the child’s feelings, the anger will only intensify and find other not-so-congenial outlets.
 It is when the child does not need to defend his or her point of view to you that you can reach out to them and explain how they can react differently to situations.

 No matter how justified the child’s emotions are, you need to set clear boundaries when it comes to his or her actions.
 So hitting, and throwing things need to be completely out of bounds.

 Positive parenting involves teaching the child a host of anger management tools so that the child can channelize his or her anger.
 It could range from teaching simple things like counting to ten or deep breathing.
 You could also encourage the child to go for a run or simply sit in a quiet nook till the anger bout dissipates.
 Drawing and painting can also go a long way in helping the child deal with emotions.
 In fact teach the child to recognize his own anger cues, whether it is tensing of muscles, redness of the face, or any other cue.
 The faster the child learns to recognize the cues the better he can manage his anger.

 Critical thinking and problem-solving skills are taught early to stand the child in good stead throughout life.
 Ensure to discuss age-appropriate situations with the child and ask for his opinion on what the child could do to tide over a certain situation.
 Armed with these skills the child is likely to use them rather than lash out at circumstances.